Spencerbuckner/World-Happiness-ML-Prediction/README.md

 The first thing that we explored was the relationship between happiness, food, and freedom.
 Using Tableau, we created a visualization to help show how these features relate to each other.
 [Tableau Visualization](https://public.tableau.com/app/profile/spencer.buckner/viz/HappinessData_16396021350410/Dash1)

-One of the first things we looked at was a heatmap of all the variables to gain an understanding of what produced high correlations to happiness score:
+As we explored further, we created at a heatmap of all the variables to gain an understanding of what produced high correlations to happiness score:

 ![](./visuals/heatmap_all.png)